ViCCo-Group/semantic_features_gpt_3/README.md

 ```

 ### Evaluation
-To reproduce the analyses and figures, you can run the notebooks in the analysis directory.
+To reproduce the analyses and figures, you can run the notebooks and scripts in the analysis directory.

 ## Citation